Johnny Winter Rush Bob Seger

 Photos By Ken Davidoff

-Bob Seger , Geddy Lee and Rush
+Johnny Winter, Bob Seger, Geddy Lee and Rush

 I would like to give “propper” credit, Gary Propper, that is.
 I met Gary in the early 70’s, while he was working for John Stolle, the owner of Fantasma Productions.
 Fantasma was one of the greatest Mom & Pop concert Promoters of the South East United States.
 These days you can hardly find a concert promoter that hasn’t gone corporate.
 Gary was in charge of making sure the artist or band made it to the venue on time, and I was his photographer of choice.
-All of the concerts in the West Palm beach Auditorium that I photographed were Fantasma Productions, and what a line - up of talent they booked.
+All of the concerts in the West Palm Beach Auditorium that I photographed were Fantasma Productions, and what a line - up of talent they booked.
 The Bob Seger , Rush concert was just such an event, the place was packed to the rafters, with screaming fans, and I was leaning on the stage, ears ringing.
 This was probably the height of their careers, and the show was unbelievable.
 I went back stage after the show, and to my surprise there sat Ted Nugent and his 2 children, visiting with Geddy Lee, there are a few more back stage pics, I hope you enjoy them.

 By Ken Davidoff